srcimon/screwbox/UNRELEASED-CHANGES.md

 - Fixed wrong system order when adding systems using lambdas (#418)
 - Avoid unneccesary duplicate drawing of split screen borders
 - Added new validation for maximum values
+- Fixed wrong pan of sounds in split screen mode

 ### 🧽 Cleanup & refactoring